Analytics. Every click, mapped in real time.

 If the click_id query parameter is stripped before conversion (multi-step checkout, SPA router, redirects that don't forward query params), the conversion POST to Elido's endpoint has no click to match against and attribution fails silently.
 Test your checkout flow: click a short link, check that the click_id appears in the final conversion POST.
 If it doesn't, add query-parameter forwarding in your checkout flow.
 This is the most common attribution gap - not the pixel, but query-param loss in the checkout session.

-What's the ingest lag between a click and ClickHouse availability?
+What's the ingest lag between a click and analytics availability?

 Typically under 5 seconds.
-The path is: click hits edge → fire-and-forget event to Redpanda → click-ingester consumer reads from Redpanda and writes to ClickHouse.
+The path is: click hits edge → fire-and-forget event to our event stream → our ingestion service reads from the stream and writes to the analytics store.
 The consumer runs continuously with auto-commit.
-If the pipeline falls behind (high-traffic spike, infrastructure issue), the Redpanda topic retains events for 7 days.
+If the pipeline falls behind (high-traffic spike, infrastructure issue), the event stream retains events for 7 days.
 We monitor consumer lag; alerting fires at 60-second lag.
 Real-time dashboard updates poll the analytics API every 30 seconds.

-Can I filter the ClickHouse DSN to only see one domain's clicks?
+Can I filter the analytics DSN to only see one domain's clicks?

-The DSN connects to a per-workspace ClickHouse view that shows all clicks for all links in your workspace.
+The DSN connects to a per-workspace view that shows all clicks for all links in your workspace.
 You filter by domain, link_id, or tag in your SQL.
 If you want per-domain views, create them in your own BI tool using a WHERE clause.
-We don't currently provision per-domain sub-users in ClickHouse.
+We don't currently provision per-domain sub-users.

 Are analytics GDPR-compliant?